 Ultivit™ Kids (60)

-Ultivit™ Kids contains natural beta-carotene, natural form of vitamin E, bioavailable chelated forms of minerals, bioactive form of vitamin D (as cholecalciferol), easily absorbed and safe form of iron (carbonyl iron).
+Ultivit™ Kids contains natural beta-carotene, natural form of vitamin E, bioavailable forms of minerals, bioactive form of vitamin D, easily absorbed and safe form of iron (carbonyl iron).

 The product has been manufactured using high quality pure raw materials and the technology that ensures all their beneficial properties intact, in strict compliance with GMP and TÜV regulations.

-What can be more important that you child’s health?
+What can be more important than you child’s health?

-Does he/she receive adequate vitamins and minerals every day?
+Does your kid receive adequate amount of vitamins and minerals every day?

 One of the reasons – unhealthy changes in our diets.
 Children also often prefer “tasty” to “good for you”.